 A combination of tools designed by SolarWinds to provide a comprehensive networking solution, SolarWinds products each has a specific focus that, when used in conjunction with other SolarWinds tools, give an overarching and cohesive approach to networking management as a whole.

-Log and Event Manager provides compliance reporting and helps ensure networks receive fast remediation and real-time event correlation.
-A one-stop shop for detailed event monitoring that excels at identifying potential security threats, Log and Event Manager offers an advanced search and forensic analysis to assess the impact of security incidents.
+Security Event Manager provides compliance reporting and helps ensure networks receive fast remediation and real-time event correlation.
+A one-stop shop for detailed event monitoring that excels at identifying potential security threats, Security Event Manager offers an advanced search and forensic analysis to assess the impact of security incidents.

 Patch Manager is designed specifically to be a comprehensive patch management solution for connected network devices, shoring up potential vulnerabilities caused by out-of-date software.
 Used in conjunction with Network Configuration Manager, these two programs can provide the function of a traditional vulnerability scanner, spotting assets that need updates and identifying configuration errors that could lead to an intrusion.